CMSgov/beneficiary-fhir-data/runbooks/how-to-rerun-failed-pipeline-load.md

 Follow this runbook to successfully reload data via BFD pipeline after a failed run.

-Note: If there are pending deployments or db migrations, make sure those those finish before running these steps.
+Note: If there are pending deployments or db migrations, make sure those finish before running these steps.

 1. SSH into the AWS ETL EC2 instance for a given environment ```bfd-<test/prod/prod-sbx>-etl``` with ```ssh -i <local ssh key> <aws username>@<EC2 IP Address>```.
 The entry point is the specific AWS user home directory.